grantlucas/Logger-TXT/README.md

 31/01/11 13:40 - (PROJECT) - This is a log not with just a project

+31/01/11 13:45 - This is just a general event which doesn't belong to anything

 Main Goals
 ==========

 The main goal of this project was to create a simple logging tool which could be accessed quickly from within the command line environment.
-By storing all data in a TXT file, you're not locked into always using this or limited to only viewing log events with this script.
-The data portability that a TXT file offeres between tools, operating systems and environments is crutial to having a smooth workflow that is extremly dependable.
+By storing all data in a TXT file, you're not locked into always using this tool or limited to only viewing log events with this script.
+The data portability that a TXT file offers between tools, operating systems and environments is crucial to having a smooth workflow that is extremely dependable.

 What do you use it for anyways?!?
 =================================

-Over time the act of logging will be come habitual.
+Over time the act of logging will become habitual.
 Over the course of a day you may log any of the following and anything else you deem important.

 - Progress of tasks related to work and/or specific projects
-  - Extremely handy when it comes to filling in hours with an employer as you can easily look up what projects were worked on, on that tuesday two weeks ago.
+  - Extremely handy when it comes to filling in hours with an employer as you can easily look up what projects were worked on, on that Tuesday two weeks ago.
 - Progress of personal tasks or projects
   - Progress logging is the main use of this tool
 - Purchases made